ansxnlee/inputscrub/README.md

 # inputscrub
 Sandbox for testing input validation on api endpoints with [zod](https://github.com/colinhacks/zod) and react input fields with [yup](https://github.com/jquense/yup).

-Core input validation is done on server controllers to prevent illegal data from being parsed by mikroORM.
-Validation on the client is mostly for user convenience.
+Core input validation is done server-side to prevent illegal data from being parsed by mikroORM.
+Validation on the client will mostly be for ease of use for users.

 dependencies
 ---